dashpradeep99/docker-complete-tutorial/8-Automated-builds.md

 * [Task 6: Trigger an Automated build](#task-6-trigger-an-automated-build)

 ## What is an Automated Build?
 An automated build is a Docker image build that is trigged by a code change in a GitHub or Bitbucket repository.
-By linking a remote code repository to a Docker Hub automated build repository, you can build a new Docker image ever time a code change is pushed to your code repository.
+By linking a remote code repository to a Docker Hub automated build repository, you can build a new Docker image every time a code change is pushed to your code repository.

 ## Prerequisites